sobebarali/hms/README.md

-# HMS - Hospital Management System
+# useHely - Hospital Management System

 ## What is this?

-HMS helps hospitals take care of their patients better!
+useHely helps hospitals take care of their patients better!

 Think of it like a super smart helper that helps doctors and nurses: